gbeckers/Birdwatcher/README.rst

     $ pip install opencv-python
     $ pip install opencv-contrib-python

 For some functionality it is necessary to install ffmpeg.
-In conda this can be done as follows::
+In Anaconda this can be done as follows::

-    $ conda install ffmpeg
+    $ conda -c conda-forge install ffmpeg

+The package at conda-forge has h264 encoding, which is nice to have.

 Then, install Birdwatcher from git repo::